zellyn/zellyn.github.io/content/posts/2022-02-15-ramble-set-2a-intro.md

 ---
-title: "CS Ramble — Week 2a - questions"
+title: "CS Ramble — Set 2a - questions"
 slug: "cs-ramble/2a"
 date: 2022-02-15T20:15:00-05:00
-tags: ['ramble', 'week2']
+tags: ['ramble', 'set2']
 ---

-_These are the questions for week 2 of [A Ramble Around CS](../)._
+_These are the questions for set 2 of [A Ramble Around CS](../)._

-# Questions for week 2
+# Questions for set 2

 - If humans had eight fingers, and only used the digits 0–7 to count, how would they write what we call “ten”?
 What would they mean when